tanishapixels/Hospital-Readmission-Prediction/README.md

 The model successfully predicts hospital readmission with acceptable accuracy.

 ## Dataset
-Dataset link will be provided in the repository.
+Due to data privacy considerations, the dataset is not directly included in the repository.